owengretzinger/html-resume-template/README.md

 ## Context

-After [creating this website](/articles/personal-website), I realized my resume was a bit outdated, so I wanted to create a new one that matched my website's theme.
+After [creating this website](/articles/personal-website), I realized my resume was a bit outdated, so I wanted to make a new one that matched my website's theme.

 I didn't want to use a document editor like Word because that's way too restricive, I didn't want to use Latex (like I did for my last resume) because that's too annoying and time consuming, and I didn't want to use [Kickresume](https://kickresume.com) (even though all the LinkedIn influencers rave about it) because it still isn't flexible enough (especially the free version).